 It had been years since I wrote for an entertainment brand, with A&E Networks and History channel being my previous experience in the category.
 What I enjoyed the most was learning a new character and creating language that was authentic to her, which I hope connects with her audience.

 A historic district with a historic set of problems.
 Vacancy.
 Security.
 A lack of identity and a lack of pride.

-We developed a vision for a real estate destination that will bring together all of the unique elements of Long Beach to forever change downtown.
-Through brand emersion sessions with our CRE clients, we helped them achieve this vision with the development of The Mosaic.
+I helped develop a real estate destination that brought together all of the unique elements of Long Beach to forever change the downtown retail experience.
+Through brand immersion sessions with our CRE clients, we achieved this vision with the development of the newly titled Mosaic.